 2. Leave the mushroom to infuse for 6 hours.
 Then pass the product through cheesecloth.

-3. Application is designed for 6 months, drink 1 time per day in the morning on an empty stomach.
+3. Application is intended for 6 months, drink 1 time per day in the morning on an empty stomach.

 How to drink for prevention

-A decoction of chaga is used by some people as a prophylactic.
-The use of this remedy should be started only after a diagnosis has been made for serious ailments.
-Teas are the best way to prevent the development of pathologies.
-During cooking, it is very important to adhere to the proportions, recommendations for cooking from folk recipes.
-The dosage of medicinal infusions, decoctions is determined individually, so there are no general recommendations.
+Chaga decoction is used by some people as a prophylactic.
+The use of this remedy should be started only after a diagnosis of serious illnesses has been made.
+Teas are best suited to prevent the development of pathologies.
+During cooking, it is very important to adhere to the proportions and cooking recommendations from folk recipes.
+The dosage of medicinal infusions and decoctions is determined individually, so there are no general recommendations.

 Contraindications and side effects

-Above, it was described in detail what chaga is - useful properties and applications.
-However, as with all medicines, there are a number of contraindications for side effects.
-This is due to the fact that the fungus contains a large number of active substances, trace elements that affect the body.
+Above it was described in detail what chaga is - its beneficial properties and uses.
+However, like all medications, there are a number of contraindications and side effects.
+This is due to the fact that the mushroom contains a large number of active substances and microelements that affect the body.
 The wrong combination in drug treatment can lead to negative consequences.
 Chaga - contraindications and side effects:

-1. The use of the drug for colitis, dysentery is contraindicated.
+1. The use of the drug for colitis and dysentery is contraindicated.

-2. You can not use the mushroom when breastfeeding, pregnancy.
+2. Do not use the mushroom during breastfeeding or pregnancy.

-3. With an increase in the excitability of the autonomic nervous system, indigestion, the use of the drug should be discontinued.
+3. If there is increased excitability of the autonomic nervous system or indigestion, the use of the drug should be discontinued.

 4. Additionally, people with allergic reactions should consult a doctor.